OgbeniAyodeji/-CO2-Emissions-Visualization/README.md

-# Exploring Per Capita CO₂ Emissions: Ten Interactive Visualizations with D3.js
+# Exploring Per Capita CO₂ Emissions

 ## Overview
 This project analyzes and visualizes per capita CO₂ emissions data from Our World in Data (downloaded March 05, 2025), spanning 1750–2023.
 It features **10 distinct D3.js visualizations**, each exploring different aspects of the dataset, from global trends to complex regional comparisons.
 The goal is to showcase data analysis and visualization skills while uncovering insights into global CO₂ emissions patterns.